Kedah: Langkawi

 The Langkawi International Airport is located at Padang Matsirat and it is also considered a tourist attraction as the Langkawi International Maritime and Aerospace Exhibition takes place every 2 years near the airport.
 The airport handled almost 1.2 million passengers and over 41,000 aircraft movements in 2008.
-It serves as the primary gateway into Langkawi.
+Langkawi International Airport is the main point of access to Langkawi.

 In 2007, Langkawi Island was given a World Geopark status by UNESCO.